hardikpatel912/movieAPI/README.md

 ### To Run the Unit Test

-execute this command on  interminal
+execute this command on terminal

 ```
 vendor/bin/phpunit